Getting Paid to Your Bank

 Institution number (3 digits)

-Account holder name (must match your Stripe name)
+Account holder name (must match your provider profile)

 Finding Your Numbers